-Actually, this population seems to reflect more the bone marrow CFU-E numbers than the level of anaemia or the disease type.
-According to this hypothesis, the only DBA patient (#7), who did not show this population, had normal erythropoiesis at the time of this analysis.
-This patient presented with classical DBA in childhood and is now in complete haematological remission (Hb, 11.7 g/dL).
+Actually, this population seems to reflect more the bone marrow BFU-E numbers than the level of anaemia or the disease type.
+According to this hypothesis, 3 DBA patients (#7, #10, #12), who show this population, had normal erythropoiesis at the time of this analysis (Table 1).
+In contrast, we found a single DBA patient (#11) with anaemia at the time of this analysis who showed normal levels of this EV population without an evident explanation.

-On the other hand, 9 out of 10 patients with other RBC diseases were characterised by a hypercellular bone-marrow at the time of the analysis and clustered in the healthy control range.
-Among them five patients had congenital anaemias characterised by erythroid cell loss at a stage later that CFU-E (i.e. HbS, spherocytosis, CDA II and Beta thalassemia), and four patients had acquired conditions (i.e. iron deficiency anaemia, acquired erythrocytosis and aplastic anaemia).
-Patient 26, who did not show the CD34+/CD71{low} population, is affected by an iron refractory anaemia with severe microcytosis.
-We expect that also this patient has a defect of erythroid progenitors, but a BM evaluation has not been performed so far.
+On the other hand, all but one patient with other haematological diseases clustered in the healthy control range.
+This cluster includes six patients with congenital anaemias characterised by erythroid cell loss at a stage that is later than BFU-E (i.e. HbS, spherocytosis, CDA II and Beta thalassemia), and five patients with acquired conditions.
+We also analysed a patient with Fanconi Anaemia which can have overlapping features with DBA.

+Patient #26 is the only non-DBA patient who did not show this population.
+He is affected by an iron refractory anaemia with severe microcytosis.
+We expect that this patient also has a defect of erythroid progenitors, but a BM evaluation has not been performed so far.

-These data overall suggest that the EV assay we devised may be useful to improve DBA diagnosis as a quicker and less invasive alternative to CFU-E cultures.
-It should be noted that this assay is performed from peripheral blood, is amenable to transfused patients and requires two working days, whereas CFU-E cultures require 15 working days and need to be performed using a bone marrow sample collected usually from very young patients.
+Overall these data suggest that the EV assay we devised may be useful to improve DBA diagnosis as a quicker and less invasive alternative to BFU-E cultures.
+It should be noted that this assay is performed from peripheral blood, is amenable to transfused patients and requires only two working days, whereas BFU-E cultures require 15 working days and needs to be performed using a bone marrow sample in DBA patients.